- Role-based, attribute-based, & just-in-time access to infrastructure

 How StrongDM Simplifies Protection from Brute Force Attacks

-StrongDM’s People-first Access Platform integrates with your identity provider to offer centralized authentication, authorization, networking, and observability.
+StrongDM’s Dynamic Access Management (DAM) platform integrates with your identity provider to offer centralized authentication, authorization, networking, and observability.
 Administrators can enforce minimum password requirements for all users, and credentials are securely stored and hashed with StrongDM so they can never be seen in plain text.

 StrongDM can integrate with Duo Security to enforce multi-factor authentication on all SDM Client sessions.
 Additionally, a user’s account is automatically locked after five failed authentication attempts.
 These countermeasures greatly limit the efficacy of a brute force attack.